 - Once all procedural requirements are met, the Village Board may take an action to approve or deny an ordinance amendment.
 A positive vote by the majority of the Village Board means the ordinance amendment passes.
 A negative vote by the majority of the Village Board means the ordinance amendment fails.
 (Please note that some ordinance amendments require a 2/3 majority vote).

+Considering all the steps that must occur and potential hurdles that can be encountered, the process could take as little as one month or up to six months or more.
+Most land use ordinances take somewhere between two and three months to move through the approval process.
 Please note: If you are seeking an amendment to the zoning code that affects the allowable use of property that you own, you will need to work with the Zoning Administrator to apply for the rezoning, map, or text amendment.
 An application for this type of ordinance amendment requires advance payment of applicable fees ranging from $850 to $1,000.